 Let me share it with you.

-Because federal judges receive lifetime appointments and often serve through the terms of multiple presidents, it behooves a president, but benefits our democracy to find moderate nominees who can garnish some measure of bipartisan support.
+Quote, because federal judges receive lifetime appointments and often serve through the terms of multiple presidents, it behooves the president, benefits our democracy, to find moderate nominees who can garner some measure of bipartisan support.

 That is some measure of bipartisan support.